tc39/notes/meetings/2017-09/sept-28.md

 YK: I think the level of prep is stage dependant.

-LBR: I don't want to stress it too much.
+LEO: I don't want to stress it too much.
 I really just want to raise the intention to add a deadline - please feel free to send feedback to me.

 JHD: I thought we had agreed on previous meetings to have this deadline.
 We just need to agree on something to avoid meeting disputes or disputes on GitHub.
 We just need to pick a moment in time.